orbitalquark/textadept/doc/06_AdeptEditing.md

 ### Marks

-In ncurses, since some terminals do not recognize certain key commands like `Shift+Arrow` for making selections, you can use marks to create selections.
+In ncurses, since some terminals do not recognize certain key combinations like `Shift+Arrow` for making selections, you can use marks to create selections.
 Create a mark at the current caret position with `^^`.
 Then use regular movement keys like the arrows, page up/down, and home/end to extend the selection in one